Gentherm Q1 2025 Earnings Call Transcript

 Ryan Brinkman

-That's helpful, thanks.
-And then just a couple of follow ups on the tariff impact on the full year results.
+That's helpful.
+Thanks.
+Just a couple of follow-ups on, you know, the tariff impact on the full year results.
 Firstly, relative to the comment that many or most of your products are not subject to tariffs because they are either not included in the categories of tariff components or because they are USMCA compliant.
 Are you able to say how much is because they are not in the tariff categories versus how much is because they are USMCA compliant?
-And then secondly and relatedly relative to your comment that the guide incorporates tariffs in effect as of today, does that assume then that the temporary exemption on USMCA compliant parks that last through MAPREIT that that continues?
+Secondly, and relatedly relative to your comment that the guide incorporates tariffs in effect as of today, does that assume then that the temporary exemption on USMCA compliant parts that lasts through May 3, that that continues, or do you assume that the exemption period ends or how to think about that?

 Ryan Brinkman